 And what a time to rejoin photography!
 Today's photography offers infinite possibilities to nearly everyone.
-My own main interests, as a practitioner, lie close to the core of photography's nature: its ability to capture the small, ephemeral beauties, incongruities, discontinuities, ambiguities, and simple humors in the everyday world.
-This is truly photography's unique capability.
-That's the absolute apex of photography to me.
+My own main interests, as a practitioner, lie close to the core of photography's nature: its ability to capture the small ephemeral beauties, incongruities, discontinuities, ambiguities, and simple humors in the everyday world.
+This is photography's unique capability and the absolute apex of the medium to me.

 I hope you find a few images here that make you smile, that make you wonder, that confound your immediate comprehension, and that invite you to look longer and harder.
 Most of all I hope at least one of my images remains tattooed in your memory.
 If so, I've been successful.

 I'm always eager to read comments from anyone viewing my images.
 Please feel free to send your thoughts and questions to me at any time.

 Most of my galleries represent samples of work in progress.
 Expect edits and additions with some frequency.

 Also please note that my images are not staged.
 With the exceptions of still lifes or other obviously constructed scenes I photograph what I see when I see it.

 City - The hustle and diversity of the large cities present endless sources of remarkable scenes for the sharp eye.
 Such scenes also embody wonderful time capsules for future generations.
 These are the characteristics I try to record with these images.